azu/vscode-read-aloud-text/README.md

 ![Demo](media/palette-example.png)

+## Features

+- Read aloud text like Markdown
+- Only Read aloud context text
+    - In other words, skip unreasonbale Node like `CodeBlock`
+    - This extension only support `.txt`, Markdown to use a Parser
+- Highlight text that is read currently

 ## Configuration
 By default, VSCode Speech uses whatever voice settings you have configured for your operating system.
 You can change the voice used to read text by [using some VSCode settings](https://code.visualstudio.com/docs/customization/userandworkspace)